The UK Roundtable on Sustainable Soya

 In the UK, a significant number of companies have already committed to eliminating deforestation associated with soya through a range of initiatives including the Statement of Support for the Cerrado Manifesto and the Consumer Goods Forum ‘zero-net deforestation” commitment and are now seeking to accelerate the implementation of these changes and support

-The UK government seeks to promote soya-producing countries to build long term business and trade opportunities in sustainable commodities through bilateral partnerships and our international climate finance.
+The UK government seeks to build long term business and trade opportunities with soya-producing countries through bilateral partnerships and international climate finance.
 The UK government also has clear commitments to support private-sector led efforts to eliminate deforestation from agricultural commodity supply chains.
 These are articulated in the New York Declaration on Forests (2014), the Amsterdam Declarations towards eliminating deforestation from agricultural commodity supply chains (2015) and the 25 Year Environment Plan (2018).

 Action to date